usnistgov/oscal-xproc3/README.md

   - `batch-validate` validate OSCAL in batches against schemas and schema emulators
   - `data-convert` - convert OSCAL XML into JSON and OSCAL JSON into XML
   - `display-render` - convert OSCAL catalogs (including resolved profiles) into HTML and PDF
+  - `index-oscal` - produce indexes to information encoded in OSCAL

 TODO: update this list
 READERS: [anything to add?][repo-issues]